Floralia Brussels

 Hallerbos

 Hallerbos, located in Belgium, is a magnificent forest with a blue carpet of bluebells.
-Every year, in April and May, the forest undergoes a magical transformation as millions of bluebells bloom, giving it the nickname of ‘the blue forest’.
-It is an enchanting sight to behold, with the bluebells carpeting the forest floor in a sea of blue.
+Every year, in April and May, the forest undergoes a magical transformation as millions of bluebells bloom, giving it the nickname of ‘the blue forest.’
+It is an enchanting sight, with the bluebells carpeting the forest floor in a sea of blue.

-In this post you will find practical tips on how to visit Hallerbos, where to stay and how to make the most out of your visit
+You will find practical tips on how to visit Hallerbos, where to stay, and how to make the most out of your visit in our guide.

 Meise Botanical Garden